 FAQs - Pouring Concrete Footers When It’s Cold Out

-It’s exceptionally tough.
+It’s challenging to pour concrete footers in freezing temperatures.
 Lots of measures are needed to prep, insulate, heat, and enclose the site and concrete.
-Success is still uncertain once ambient cold passes 30°F.
+Success is uncertain once ambient cold passes 30°F.

 With enough precautions, you can technically place concrete at any temperature.
 But risk sharply rises as the mercury falls below 40°F. Near or below freezing is extremely prohibitive.